Drug & Alcohol Rehab Dorset & Near Dorset

 Before you start therapy, you will receive a treatment plan detailing all of the therapy sessions that you are going to have whilst at rehab in Dorset.

-For example, dialectical behaviour therapy (DBT) is effective at reducing BPD symptoms, as well as substance use disorder symptoms [67].
+For example, dialectical behaviour therapy (DBT) at rehab is effective at reducing BPD symptoms, as well as substance use disorder symptoms [67].

 Some treatments that you are likely to encounter at one of the many rehab centres in Dorset are: